 Version control systems have one core purpose—to record how your codebase evolves over time.
-This allows you to see how your projects have progressed, who has contributed to your project, and identify how and why changes have been made to your code.
+This allows you to see how your projects have progressed.
+You can find out who has contributed to your project and identify what changes have been made to your code and when.

 But how do you actually view the history your Git repository creates?
 That’s where the git log command can be helpful.